Georgia Tech Sonification Lab

 Postdoc Alumni

 Dr Andrew Wallace received his PhD in Cognitive Science from Brown University in 2011.
 His dissertation was entitled, The Auditory Representation of Time and Frequency in Vowel Quality Perception.
-Andy is working on studies of neural speech representation.
+Andy worked on studies of neural speech representation.
+He is now a Cognitive Scientist in Los Angeles.

 PhD Alumni